jonnius/docs/porting/first-steps.rst

 Set up your build device
 ------------------------

 Now you will need to install packages on the computer you wish to build Halium with.
+Make sure to have Python 3.7 or higher installed.

 Debian (Stretch or newer) / Ubuntu (16.04 or 18.04)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^